 Cost attribution and tagging, when used correctly, can do wonders for your business.
 Tagging AWS resources helps you track your cloud spend and easily find the information you are looking for.

-Yotascale can also automatically inherit from parent or update tag key and tag key values with auto-tagging rules that are established within the platform.
+Yotascale can also automatically inherit from the parent or update tag key and tag key values with auto-tagging rules that are established within the platform.
 This becomes crucial when you are working with dynamic environments such as Kubernetes that can scale on demand.

 To learn more about Yotascale, and optimize your AWS Cloud budget, request your Yotascale demo today.